wighawag/ldenv-rs/README.md

 By default if no mode is provided on the command line, it will get the mode from the environment variable `MODE`

-you can specify a different env variable to get the default mode via `-n <env variable name>`
+you can specify a different env variable to get the default mode via -a /sy  `-n <env variable name>`

 And you can specify the mode directly via `-m <mode>`